 The teaching and research programs of the Biological Station are closely coordinated with those of the College of Agriculture and Natural Resources and the College of Natural Science.
 The programs focus on the study of natural and managed ecosystems and includes basic ecology, evolutionary biology, wildlife management, forestry, and agriculture.

 The Biological Station's resident faculty hold joint appointments with appropriate departments and teach courses both at the Station and on the main campus.
 Field oriented courses and research experience in the biological sciences are offered at the Station during the summer session.

 Research facilities are provided for students who are candidates for Master of Science and Doctor of Philosophy degrees and for postdoctoral research associates.
 Residence may be established upon approval of the research problem and the sponsorship of a resident faculty member.

 Thesis or dissertation research is supervised by the candidate's major professor, the guidance committee, and, if not otherwise included, a member of the resident faculty at the Biological Station.
 Investigations by independent researchers from MSU and other institutions are encouraged throughout the year.

-Information concerning the instructional program and research opportunities may be obtained by writing the Director, W.K.
-Kellogg Biological Station, Hickory Corners, Michigan 49060–9516.
+Information concerning the instructional program and research opportunities may be obtained by contacting the Academic Programs Coordinator at email@example.com or by writing to KBS Academic Programs, 3700 E. Gull Lake Drive, Hickory Corners, Michigan 49060–9516.